 We will not normally consider an error in the conduct of the test on the part of the teacher-examiner as justifying an application for special consideration.
-For example, in cases where the teacher fails to prompt the candidate to ask two questions in Part 1, special consideration would not normally be granted.
+For example, in cases where the teacher-examiner fails to prompt the student to ask a question, special consideration would not normally be granted.